RiickyRiick/nft-preview-card/README.md

 However, hovering over the image, displaying a white background color, overlaying another picture, and adding a smooth transition is still relatively new.
 This led me to learn more about using an image wrapper to execute this hover image overlay.

+However, hovering over the image, displaying a white background color, overlaying another picture, and adding a smooth transition is still relatively new.
+This led me to learn more about using an image wrapper to execute this hover image overlay.

 --I learned how to be clearer when naming my classes.
 For example, this is my code before I rewrote it: